-Because the Company has not commenced production at any of its properties, other than Ulaan Ovoo, and has not defined or delineated any proven or probable reserves on any of its properties, other than Ulaan Ovoo and Pulacayo, mineralization estimates for Prophecy's properties may require adjustments including possible downward revisions based upon further exploration or development work or actual production experience.
-In addition, the quality of coal or grade of ore ultimately mined, if any, may differ from that indicated by drilling results.
-There can be no assurance that the type and amount of minerals recovered in small-scale tests will be duplicated in large-scale tests under on-site conditions or in production scale.
+Because the Company has not commenced production at any of its properties, other than Ulaan Ovoo, and has not defined or delineated any proven or probable reserves on any of its properties, other than Ulaan Ovoo and Pulacayo, mineralization estimates for Prophecy's properties may require adjustments including possible downward revisions based upon further exploration or development work, actual production experience, or current costs and sales prices.
+In addition, the quality of coal or grade of ore ultimately mined, if any, may differ from that indicated by drilling and beneficiation testing results.
+There can be no assurance that the type and amount of minerals recovered in laboratory analyses and small-scale beneficiation tests will be duplicated in large-scale tests under on-site conditions or in production scale.